nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

 ## Account Recycling
 AWS does not offer a simple solution to delete accounts in an automated manner.
 To bypass this constraint we implemented an account recycling feature.
-To recycle an AWS Account you can simply update the account inventory repository:
+To recycle an AWS Account you can simply update the account inventory repository with the **recycled flag**:

 ```terraform {linenos=table,hl_lines=[6],linenostart=50}
  aws-c1-0001 = {